DebugBear/debugbear-rum-proxy-gcf/README.md

 - Serves the JavaScript analytics snippet
 - Receives page view analytics and forwards them to the DebugBear server

+## Getting started with the proxy

+Clone this GitHub repository and then run `npm install`.

 ## Deployment and environment variables

 To deploy this function you first need to identify two values for your application: